PathwayCommons/guide/README.md

 # Learn

 ## Local development
 For local development, there is a docker setup repository called   [guide_docker](https://github.com/jvwong/guide_Docker) that contains this Jekyll site repository as a submodule.
-Please see that repo for instructions on getting it up and running.
+Please see that repo for instructions on getting it up and running.gi

 ## Getting Started